Online Psychotherapy

 Burlington & vermont Statewide

-Psychologist in Vermont
+Psychologist for Vermont

 As a licensed psychologist providing psychotherapy in Vermont, I offer secure virtual therapy for adults in Burlington and throughout the state, including Montpelier, Brattleboro, Middlebury, and rural communities.